Subscribe To This Site

 Research shows a high fat meal can increase cardiovascular risks even two hours later.

 Thirty healthy young adults with normal blood pressure ate either a fast food breakfast from McDonald's with 42 grams of fat; or a low fat breakfast of cereal with non-fat milk or cereal bars and non-fat yogurt for a total of 1 gram of fat.
-Two hours later, they received both physical and mental stress tests.
-The entire experiment was repeated on two separate occasions.

 People who had eaten the fatty meal had consistent hyper-reactivity of the cardiovascular system, as seen in higher systolic and diastolic blood pressure, as well as increased peripheral vascular resistance.